wfriedl/PE200/README.md

 Perkin Elmer 200 Pump Protocol

-Python script implementing a serial protocol for a PerkinElmer Series 200 liquid handeling pump.
+Python script implementing a serial protocol for a Perkin Elmer Series 200 liquid handling pump.

-This driver was reverse engineered.
+This driver was reverse engineered for a project many years ago.

 Dependencies:
     - Pyserial